NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

 It's been around 1.5 years since I have taken on my personal habit of *one selfie per day* to see how I have changed through the course of time for my future self to look back at.

 I have also introduced a small habit of tracking all the expenses daily.
-BTW, I have written written my own code to do some analysis on this.
+BTW, I have written my own code to do some analysis on this.
 *coughs*

 ### So?